MagicExist/Festivos/README.md

 This project, built in a .NET environment using Onion Architecture and T-SQL, provides a set of stored procedures, methods, and endpoints that allow the user to determine if a specific date is a holiday or not.

+## DataBase SetUp
+- Go to the Database folder outside the solution project and execute the DDL and DML files.

+- Change the default connection string from the appsettings.json file

 ## API Reference